Battlefield Reclamation

 On November 29, 1864, events at and around Spring Hill unfolded in a wild and confused way.
 A short but intense fight there resulted in almost 750 casualties and led to a series of Confederate mistakes, and the Federal army escaped to Franklin during the night.

-As you know, we began to manage Rippa Villa in mid-2021.
-Just a few weeks ago we received word that a landowner in Spring Hill wants to sell 11.57 acres just north of the historic Cheairs home and directly adjacent to property saved by the American Battlefield Trust over a decade ago.
-Simply put, we must acquire this property.
-Not only was it once part of Rippa Villa, and only broken off and sold from the historic property in 1959, it is core battlefield.
+As you know, the Battle of Franklin Trust (BoFT) began managing Rippa Villa in mid-2021, and the City of Spring Hill recently renewed our contract through 2037.
+In 2023 we received word that a landowner in Spring Hill wanted to sell 11.57 acres just north of the historic Cheairs home and directly adjacent to property saved by the American Battlefield Trust over a decade ago.
+This property was once part of the Cheairs family farm and is a core piece of the battlefield.

 We are asking for your assistance – and your generosity.
 Years from now, the people who walk these important battlefields, and visit Carnton, Carter House, and Rippa Villa, may not know how we saved this vital ground and these significant places.
 But they will know that essential pieces of our nation’s history were preserved.
 From there, they can learn and appreciate what the past means to them, and to those who follow them.
 That is what matters.